 The consolidated financial statements have been prepared on the basis of fair value for financial assets and liabilities through profit or loss, investment properties, derivative financial instruments, investments and other financial assets at fair value through other comprehensive income.
 The carrying values of recognized assets and liabilities that are designated as hedged items in fair value hedges, that would otherwise be carried at amortized cost, are adjusted to record changes in the fair values attributable to the risks that are being hedged in effective hedge relationships.
-Other financial assets and liabilities are presented at amortized cost or on a historical cost basis.
+Other financial assets and liabilities and other non-financial assets and liabilities are presented at amortized cost or on a historical cost basis.